jbcodeforce/tvpt-docs/docs/patterns/api_mgt/index.md

 An API Management system supports a broader scope of features for API lifecycle management, including:

-* API lifecycle management to active, retire, or stage API product.
+* API lifecycle management to activate, retire, or stage an API product.
 * API governance with security, access, and versioning.
 * Analytics, dashboards, third party data offload for usage analysis.
-* API socialization based on a portal that allows self-service for the developer community.
+* API socialization based on a portal that allows self-service for the developer community.
-* API developer toolkit
+* An API developer toolkit to facilitate the creation and testing of APIs.

 ### Classical pain points

-When the following pain points are becoming more important, it is time to consider adopting a broader API management product:
+Some of the familiar pain points that indicate it is time to consider adopting a broader API management product include:

-* The current API details like endpoints, request/response message format, error conditions, test messages, SLAs are not easily available.
+* Current API details like endpoints, request/response message format, error conditions, test messages, SLAs are not easily available.
 * Difficult to tell which subscribers are really using the API and how often, without building a custom solution.
 * Difficult to differentiate between business-critical subscribers versus low value subscribers.
-* Complexity to manage different line of businesses and organizations.
+* Managing different lines of business and organizations is complex.
-* No dynamic scaling that is built into the solution, which often means making hardware investment for max load or worst availability scenario.
+* No dynamic scaling built into the solution, which often means making hardware investments  for max load or worst availability scenarios.
-* Difficult to move from SOAP based web service to RESTful services to GraphQL
+* Difficult to move from SOAP based web services to RESTful services to GraphQL
-* No support of AsynchAPI
+* No support for AsynchAPI
 * Ensure consistent security rules
 * Integrating CI/CD pipelines with API life cycle